Xkeeper0/QwertyDMM/README.md

-# FastDMM
+# QwertyDMM

-FastDMM is an alternative map editor for BYOND that is designed to be more flexible.
+QwertyDMM is a fork of FastDMM, an alternative map editor for BYOND that is designed to be more flexible.

 # Features